 Economic chains have deepened considerably since launch.
 Major Update 5 expanded food production with distinct meat categories: mutton, chevon, pork, beef, chicken, and small game each require different production chains, and the choice of which livestock to prioritise carries genuine downstream consequences for approval ratings and trade income.
 Mushrooms returned as a foraged resource.
 New stoneworking buildings, a quarry, stonemason, and lime kiln, provide dressed stone and mortar for advanced construction, extending the building progression into territory that was previously absent.

 Supply chains are the game's strongest intellectual hook.
 Lumber feeds construction and fuel.
 Clay feeds pottery and brick.
 Grain feeds bread but also feeds ale through the malting house.
-Tracking where a shortage originates requires backwards-tracing through several production nodes, and the Records view added in 2025 makes that process genuinely readable.
+Tracking where a shortage originates asks the player to backwards-trace through several production nodes, and the Records view added in 2025 makes that process genuinely readable.
 Production and consumption data are now displayed per resource and per region, removing the opacity that frustrated the launch version.

 The best cosy games on Switch 2 share an unexpected quality with Manor Lords: both reward sustained attention over reactive play.
 The comparison holds only in the game's early stages, but it is not wrong.